 Providing more than just food

 In addition to providing meals to hungry children, these programs also offer a safe place, where under the supervision of trustworthy staff, a child can get involved in educational, recreational and social activities.
-The Central Pennsylvania Food Bank operates Kids Cafe® in 14 counties, feeding more than 3,500 children each week.
+The Central Pennsylvania Food Bank operates Kids Cafe® through 37 partners at 69 different sites, feeding more than 5,200 children each week.

 For more information about the Kids Cafe® program, contact Karen Woodings - 717.724.3185.